-The Key Ports of Hull (German Ocean), London (British Sea), and Bristol (Irish Sea) exert control over the Seas that they are adjacent to.
+The Key Ports of Hull, London, and Bristol exert control over the Seas that they are adjacent to (respectively the German Ocean, the British Sea, and the Irish Sea).
 The player who controls the City also controls the adjacent Sea.